mmuratarat/mmuratarat.github.io/_posts/2019-07-23-kmeans_from_scratch.md

   $$
 \text{Manhattan Distance} = \lvert 2-5 \rvert + \lvert 2 - -2 \rvert = 7
 $$

+Note that k-medians is also very sensitive to the initialization points of its k centers, each center having the tendency to remain roughly in the same cluster in which it is first placed.

 ## Mini Batch K-Means